Paing Takhon: Music career

-Paing Takhon started singing in 2017.
-He launched his debut solo album Chit Thu (Lover) on 16 September 2017.
-He donated all his money from selling his albums to orphan children from Ananda Metta orphan school.
+Paing Takhon began his singing career in 2017 and released his debut solo album "Chit Thu" (Lover) on 16 September 2017.
+He donated all the proceeds from album sales to support orphaned children at Ananda Metta Orphan School.

 Brand ambassadorships

 He is also known as the face of many brands.
 His first brand worked as the ambassador for Pond's Myanmar in 2014.
 In 2019, he started working as brand ambassador for major brands such as Oppo Myanmar, Telenor Myanmar, Sunkist Myanmar, T247 energy drink, MG Vehicles Myanmar and Sailun Tire Myanmar.

 Business

 Paing Takhon is a business partner and share holder of the United Amara Bank.
 He is also the founder of a beauty product company.

 Political activities

 Following the 2021 Myanmar coup d'état, Paing Takhon was active in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, he has taken part in protests since February.
 He joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

 On 7 April 2021, warrants for his arrest were issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

 On 8 April 2021, he was arrested and taken into custody in the North Dagon area of Yangon at 5:00 am from his mother's home, according to local media reports.
 He was suffering from cerebral malaria and congenital diseases including coronary heart disease and asthma at the time when he was arrested.
 He was sentenced to three years of hard labor.
-He was released from Insein Prison under a state pardon on 2 March 2022.
+He was released from Insein Prison under a state pardon on 2 March 2022 after agreeing to collaborate with the military.
+In April 2023, Takhon performed for the military at Myanmar Thingyan Festival and was subsequently boycotted.